browserengineering/book/book/scripts.md

 Re-raise the exception so that you still get the crash.

-Also wrap any function in the JavaScript runtime so that they print backtraces too:
+Also wrap all functions in the JavaScript runtime so that they print backtraces too:

 ``` {.javascript}